Diversifying Question Generation over Knowledge Base via External Natural Questions: Introduction

-\vpara{Contributions.} (1) We design a novel metric for measuring the diversity among the top-k generated questions for each instance while ensuring their relevance to the ground truth.
-(2) We propose a dual model framework interwoven by two selection strategies to assemble substantial diverse questions from external natural questions, enabling diverse expressions to be injected into the generation model.
-(3) Extensive experiments on widely adopted benchmarks for KBQG using automatic evaluation, human evaluation, and the downstream QA task demonstrate our model's excellent diversity performance.
+\vpara{Contributions.} (1) To the best of our knowledge, we are the first to propose the diversity among top-k generated questions for each instance, ensuring their relevance to the ground truth, and design a novel metric to measure the diversity.
+(2) We present a dual model framework interwoven by two selection strategies to assemble a variety of diverse questions from external natural questions, enabling diverse expressions to be injected into the generation model.
+(3) Extensive experiments show our model consistently exhibits superior diversity.
+It surpasses pre-trained language model baselines and text-davinci-003~\cite{InstructGPT}, while achieving comparable performance with ChatGPT\footnote{https://openai.com/blog/chatgpt}.

-\hide{ In conclusion, the contributions of this work include: \begin{itemize} \item We conducted the preliminary experiment and discovered an intriguing phenomenon --- introducing more diversified target questions improves the diversity in question generation over the knowledge base, which has rarely been discussed before. \item We design a novel metric for measuring the diversity among the top-k generated questions for each instance while ensuring their relevance to the ground truth. \item We propose a dual model framework interwoven by two selection strategies to assemble substantial diverse questions from external natural questions, enabling diverse expressions to be injected into the generation model. \item Extensive experiments on two widely adopted benchmarks for KBQG using automatic evaluation, human evaluation, and the downstream QA task demonstrate our model's excellent diversity performance. \end{itemize} }